/user/index/surname("Johnson",<userID:int>)

 /user(33423,"Ryan","Johnson",0x0ffa83,42.2)=nil

-❗Not all features described in this document have been implemented yet.
+❗ Not all features described in this document have been implemented yet.
 See the project’s issues for a roadmap of implemantation plans.

 FQL is specified as a context-free grammar.
+The queries resemble key-values encoded using the directory and tuple layers.

 query = [ opts '\n' ] ( keyval | key | dquery )